omarsinnno/CityofAgents/README.md

 We have not yet included in this repository an example that uses the second setup.
 If you're interested in implementing a collaborative environment that uses the MA-POCA algorithm, I invite you to refer to [this example from the Unity ML-Agents team](https://github.com/Unity-Technologies/ml-agents/tree/e4e9c51bf1615953759249cc8ad349534d2569f4/Project/Assets/ML-Agents/Examples/DungeonEscape/Scripts).
 It's their implementation of the DungeonEscape game using the MA-POCA, the framework in which it is implemented is very close to ours.

 # Training
+Refer to the ML-Agents official documentation for the [training](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md).

 # Tensorboard
+Refer to the ML-Agents official documentation for the [tensorboard](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Using-Tensorboard.md).